eiffelcsy/deepfake-bnn/README.md

 ### Frame Dataset

-The model expects frames from videos to be provided in a specific directory structure compatible with the PDDDataset class.
+The model expects frames from videos to be provided in a directory structure where each video has its own subdirectory containing the extracted frames.

 ### Pre-processed Features

 Pre-processed features should be stored in a TFRecord file with the following structure:

 - `filename`: String identifying the video
+- `fake`: Binary label (0=real, 1=fake)
 - `flicker`: 45-dimensional flicker feature array
 - `lip_movement_variance`: 5-dimensional lip movement variance feature array
 - `blink`: 5-dimensional blink detection feature array